gravitational/teleport/docs/4.2/aws_terraform_guide.md

 !!! tip "Tip"

     S3 provides [Amazon S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html),
     which is useful for customers deploying Teleport in regulated environments.
+Configuration of object lock is out of the scope of this guide.

 ### Cluster domain